vivek2319/Linear-Regression-Prediction/README.md

 # Linear-Regression-Prediction
 _Note: This repository focuses on the projects that I would be doing on "Linear Regression".
 Feel free to make any improvements.
-Thanks.
 The theory given here is taken from various sources over internet.
-Me as a owner of this project do not claim it's ownership in any whatsoevr way_
+Me as a owner of this project do not claim it's ownership in any whatsoevr way._

 ## Introduction :